 Deferred income annuities can provide something like a pension for investors who are not covered by a traditional defined benefit pension plan.
 Since the annuity will provide you with a fixed annuity payment for the rest of your life, it will work just like a traditional pension plan.
 And since they guarantee an income for life, you don’t have to be concerned with outliving your money.

-They also offer you an opportunity to earn interest rates that are in excess of what you can generally earn on other fixed income assets, such as certificates of deposit.
+They also offer you an opportunity to earn interest rates that are in excess of what you can generally earn on other fixed-income assets, such as certificates of deposit.
 And your principal value is always completely safe, so that you are not subject to the swings that take place in a financial markets.

 And like all annuities, they provide you with an opportunity to save even more money for retirement, or to play catch-up if you are approaching retirement age with insufficient savings.
 Since there are no maximum contribution limits, you can contribute as much as you need to in order to provide for the type of retirement that you want.

-If you don't want to tie up your money, or risk losing access to the funds, you'll probably want to avoid a deferred income annuity.
+If you don’t want to tie up your money, or risk losing access to the funds, you’ll probably want to avoid a deferred income annuity.
 And naturally, if you are a do-it-yourself investor, with a solid track record of success, you probably won’t be interested in this type of annuity either.
 It is, after all, a completely hands-off investment.
+Learn more about the difference between a 401k vs Roth IRA as you do your research and decide what is best for you.